akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The shout that tore the village

-The end came on a morning exactly like that—warm, soft, the apple trees heavy with pink and white.
+The end came on a morning that was warm and soft, when the apple trees were heavy with pink and white.

 Beatrice was fetching water when her father’s shout tore through the village.